Antox/Antox/README.md

 Antox
 =====

-### The F-Droid repo has changed.
-To continue receiving updates for Antox, please add https://pkg.tox.chat/fdroid/repo to your repositories

 <img src="http://i.imgur.com/PvY7zCQ.jpg" width="230px" height="400px"/><img src="http://i.imgur.com/Hmnjpv3.png" width="230px" height="400px"/><img src="http://i.imgur.com/jApGiZQ.png" width="230px" height="400px"/>

-Antox is an Android 2.3+ client for Tox created by [Mark Winter](https://github.com/Astonex).
+Antox is an Android 4+ client for Tox created by [Mark Winter](https://github.com/Astonex).
 It aims to bring the full multimedia support Tox offers to your device, although it's still currently in heavy development.
 Antox is currently available for alpha testing on Google Play and F-Droid.

 ###Current development

+- Android 6 (Marshmallow) permission support
-- Adding A/V
+- Bugfixing A/V
-- Improving the design of several features

 ###Getting Antox

 To get Antox on Google Play, join the [Google+ Community](https://plus.google.com/communities/103125800027884896310), and follow the instructions given.

-To install on F-Droid, add https://pkg.tox.chat/fdroid/repo and search for "Antox".
+To install on F-Droid, add `https://pkg.tox.chat/fdroid/repo` and search for "Antox".

 ###What Is Currently Working
 - One to one messaging
 - File transfers
 - Avatars
+- Partial A/V support

 ###Translating Antox
-- You can localize the application via github pull request or using [Transifex](https://www.transifex.com/antox/antox/).
+- You can localize the application via pull request or using [Transifex](https://www.transifex.com/antox/antox/).

 ###Compiling Antox From Source with Android Studio
 - Download https://developer.android.com/sdk/installing/studio.html
 - In Android Studio, go to Help>Check For Updates.
-As of writing, the latest version of AS is 0.8.1
+As of writing, the latest version of AS is 1.4.1
 - In Android Studio again, go to Tools>Android>SDK Manager.
 Make sure you're using the latest SDK tools and SDK Build tools.
 - Clone the Antox repo
 - To import the project, go to File>Import Project.
 Select the build.gradle file in the root of the Antox folder